 This in combination with the past status conditions suggests that the chances of La-Nina for the Republic is increasing.
-ENSO status still on La-Nina (WATCH).
-However, comparing the past status maps and the outlook maps, indicates that La-Nina may form in the coming months.
+ENSO status still on neutral phase.
+However, La-Nina WATCH still in force for the island.

 IMPACTS TABLE

 After the specified period of below or above average rainfall, the following primary agricultural and hydrological variables and secondary socio-economic and health variables may to be impacted.
 Note the periods are estimates only.
 Allow for uncertainty associated with island size, topography, geology and soil type.
 Contact the relevant sector offices for further information on impacts.